Self-Learning Agents

 # Agent now has lessons learned from previous attempts

-Episodes are stored with embeddings, so retrieval is semantic --- an agent working on "pricing comparison" will find episodes about "competitor pricing analysis" even though the exact words differ.
+Episodes are stored with embeddings, so retrieval is semantic.
+An agent working on "pricing comparison" will find episodes tagged "competitor pricing analysis" even when the exact words differ.

 3. Self-Correction (Exemplar Store)